PhiRite/Longer-Work-Range/README.md

 # Longer-Work-Range
-Extends City Work ranges to 5 tiles instead of 3
+Extends City Work ranges to 5 tiles instead of 3 :D